Orientalosuchus: Paleoenvironment

 In addition to the fossilized tree stumps, the upper parts of the seam also preserve what have been interpreted as deltaic beds containing the leaves of angiosperms and fragments of ferns, with the former preserving a toothed margin that is more characteristic of temperate climates.
 However, this can be explained with the environment of the formation, with wet conditions favoring leaves with toothed margins and the flora is indeed indicative of a high water table.
 Plant fossils include leaves similar to those of the legume Bauhinia (which includes several species of lianas) and resin collected is similar to that of Shorea rubriflora, indicating the presence of Dipterocarpaceae.
 Aquatic plants have been identified from slightly older layers of the Na Duong Formation and include lotus, which would have formed meadows at the same time that shallow ponds were present.
 Overall the flora superficially resembles that of Lower Oligocene Haselbach, Germany.

 The mammal fauna broadly reflects this environmental reconstruction.
-The basal rhino Epiaceratherium naduongense was an entirely terrestrial animal, but has been interpreted as an obligate browser who's long and slender bones and tapir-like hands fit it being a forest dweller.
+The basal rhino Epiaceratherium naduongense was an entirely terrestrial animal, but has been interpreted as an obligate browser whose long and slender bones and tapir-like hands fit it being a forest dweller.
 The forests are also supported by the presence of an early primate, Anthradapis.
 Other mammals from the formation, the anthracotheres Bakalovia orientalis, Anthracokeryx naduongensis and two species of Bothriogenys are a better match for the often submerged forests and anoxic lake of the Na Duong Basin, given that anthracotheres are often interpreted as semi-aquatic animals similar to modern water buffalos or hippopotamus, though the latter interpretation has been questioned.
 Fish fossils are common at Na Duong as makes sense given the depositional environment, but are generally disarticulated or isolated.
 Böhme and colleagues list two families as being present, bowfins and cyprinids, the former primarily found in the same layer as Orientalosuchus and the other more widespread across the lacustrine sediments, though only one is known to co-occur with Orientalosuchus.
 While the exact bowfin species cannot be determined, fossil remains indicate that they reached a maximum body length of 50 cm.
 The carp relative can be narrowed down as far as Barbinae.